Which Fabric is best for making clothes for kids (for babies as well as for older children)? This is a question that gets asked all the time.

 Whenever a mom starts to make clothes it will not be for herself – it will always be first for her child.
 Finding the perfect fabric is one major hurdle she has to pass, especially as it is something that stays so close to her precious gem.

-Usually, the first choice for making kids clothes is Cotton.
-It ticks all the criteria I wrote earlier – like absorbancy, breathability and comfort level.
+Usually, the first choice for making kids’ clothes is Cotton.
+It ticks all the criteria I wrote earlier – like absorbency, breathability and comfort level.
 Organically made cotton tops even this, as it is made in a very eco-friendly environment without any of the chemicals used otherwise.
+Read more about organic cotton fabric here.

 But simply going to the fabric store and asking for ‘Cotton’ is not going to do you any favour.
-There are so many types of cotton ( about 90 types).
+There are so many kinds of cotton cloths (about 90 types).
 An uninitiated person may be tricked into buying some seemingly smooth soft looking fabric which may be terribly unsuitable for kids’ clothing – it may pill heavily after the first wash or turn rough and irritate the kid’s skin or it may be made of synthetic fibers which can make the kid very uncomfortable

 Same is the case if you buy synthetic fabrics.
 They stain easily and pill after even the first wash.
 Though they look soft at first, this is lost sooner than later.